Dam Site Lake Park Campground: Perfect Beaver Lake Island Retreat

-Dam Site Lake Park Campground is one of the best places to camp on the shore of Beaver Lake in Arkansas!
-Camping at Dam Site Lake Park is Ozark Mountain clear water lake camping at its finest!
-No exaggeration, Beaver Lake has beautiful crystal-clear water.
-Discover everything you need to know to camp at Dam Site Lake Campground, located right on the shores of Beaver Lake, one of Arkansas’ best lake recreation destinations.
+Dam Site Lake Park Campground is one of the best places to camp on the shores of Beaver Lake in Arkansas.
+Camping here is Ozark camping at its finest!
+No exaggeration; Beaver Lake has beautiful crystal-clear water.
+Discover everything you need to know to camp at Dam Site Lake Campground, located right on the shores of Beaver Lake, one of Arkansas’s best lake recreation destinations.

 This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links, at no extra cost to you.
 Please read full disclosure for more information.

 The U.S. Army Corps of Engineers manages the Dam Site Lake Park Campground.
 It is located on an island (or peninsula) surrounded by Beaver Lake in the Ozark Mountains.
 Along with camping, Beaver Lake is a great place for water sports activities, including swimming, fishing, boating, kayaking, and stand-up paddleboarding.

 You can also check out the Beaver Dam overlook.
 If you’d like to get in some hiking, by the Beaver Dam overlook, there is a trail to hike up the mountain for views of Beaver Lake and the Ozark Mountains.
 The trail is located near the Beaver Dam overlook restrooms – you’ll see wooden stairs going up the hill.